Magensa/magensa-bluetooth/README.md

         /*
             Handle all user display messages.
             For SCRA devices - EMV standards state this message must be displayed directly to the user.
-            PinPad devices will use this callback, and will instead use the device display.
+            PinPad devices will not use this callback, and will instead use the device display.
             The message language is determined by device configuration.
         */
         document.getElementById('display-to-user').innerText = displayMessage;